 I will admit that, as much as I sometimes hoped I would wake up back in my own bead or in a hospital room, those instances have become fewer and fewer as I've spent more time in my new world, with my new family...although there is the occasional sting of betrayal when I think of Narcissa and Lucius as 'mom' and 'dad.'

 ...well, 'mother' and 'father.'

-Draco was nearly a full year older than me and very much a needy and clingy baby.
+Case in point, Draco was nearly a full year older than me and very much a needy and clingy baby.
 In that respect, at least, I was probably a relief for my parents.
 It was easy to see the budding start of selfishness and arrogance in the small child, though I tried to turn a blind eye to his grabbing hands and temper tantrums...it wasn't like I was in any position to apply discipline, anyway.
-Still, at the first sign of distemper, Narcissa...mom, would shower the child in almost anything to get him to quiet.
+Still, at the first sign of distemper, Narcissa...mother, would shower the child in almost anything to get him to quiet.

 Given the harried and panicked look in her eyes, the slightly frayed ends of her normally-immaculate hair, and the nervous tics that she usually suppressed, it was easy to see these were the actions of a first-time mother rather than someone trying to willfully distort and deform a child's ability to interact with other children.